TheQuantumPhysicist/thash/README.md

   Time (mean ± σ):      1.247 s ±  0.029 s    [User: 1.120 s, System: 0.472 s]
   Range (min … max):    1.209 s …  1.288 s    10 runs
 ```

-#### Notes on performance

-On Mac, the performance of `thash` is even better, and is faster for everything.
-But `md5` is the only exception I found, where it is slower on Linux.